"My vision is providing unique, handcrafted, contemplative artworks that speak to quality and the hand of the maker".

-Welcome to Artemple.Global, from beautiful Byron Bay, Australia.
+Welcome to Artemple.Global, from the beautiful Byron Bay Hinterland, Australia.

-I'm so pleased you've come to explore and experience the home of my artwork.
-Artemple.Global was established as an independent platform for showcasing unique and beautiful fine art photography and other hand crafted artworks, many of them created through slow and thoughtful processes that carry the individual and unique marks of the maker, and not necessarily art that fits into mainstream commercial galleries.
+I'm so pleased you've come to explore my artwork.
+Artemple.Global was established as an independent platform for showcasing unique and beautiful fine art photography and other hand crafted artworks, many of them created through slow and thoughtful processes that carry the individual and unique marks of the maker.
 Increasingly, in response to a world where mass production is not only damaging our environment, degrading the worth of humans through exploiting low income labour in developing countries and devaluing consumer goods in a throw away world, there is a movement that encourages us to quiet the pace of our visual experience and change the way we approach how we make and see art.
 Slow art.
 It is about purposely stepping out of the frantic pace of the internet age and slowing our minds down and creating pleasurable internal states of experience through creative experiences.
 Slow art encourages the beholder to contemplate the art slowly and take in the sensory experience as a meditative event.
 It is about creating an internal experience through visual aesthetics and appreciating all aspects of the work.
 It is also about a return to bespoke art created in the realm of artisan ateliers with a focus on showcasing and celebrating the unique features of handmade artworks as precious points of difference.

 About my creative journey...